Jelmaansuri/SalesWatch/replit.md

-# SalesTracker Pro
+# PROGENY AGROTECH Management System

 ## Overview

-SalesTracker Pro is a comprehensive sales and inventory management system built for small to medium businesses.
-The application provides a complete solution for tracking sales, managing products and customers, analyzing performance metrics, and generating business insights.
-It features a modern, responsive web interface with support for dark/light themes and is designed with Malaysian business practices in mind, including MYR currency formatting.
+PROGENY AGROTECH Management System is a comprehensive business management platform designed specifically for PROGENY AGROTECH, a Malaysian agricultural company specializing in premium fresh young ginger farming and distribution.
+The application provides a complete solution for tracking sales, managing ginger products and customers, analyzing farm performance metrics, and generating agricultural business insights.
+It features a modern, responsive web interface with support for dark/light themes and is designed with Malaysian agricultural business practices in mind, including MYR currency formatting.

 ## Recent Changes (August 2025)